IRS Computer Glitch Caused By 'Master File' Issue

 The IRS says its system was up and running again by 2:30 p.m. on Tuesday.

 Congress approved more money for the IRS last month to help it rewrite the tax code to reflect the changes lawmakers made in last year's tax cut legislation.
-But Koskinen is skeptical its enough to fix whats been called the most antiquated computer system in the federal government.
+But Koskinen is skeptical its enough to fix what has been called the most antiquated computer system in the federal government.